 A: One of the things that we see very much on the consumer research side is how unique each trip can be… There are different personalities, if you will, of a trip, even from one individual.
 If you’re traveling on business, versus traveling with your girlfriends for a fun weekend, or traveling as a couple with your significant other, there are different sorts of flavors to this travel.
 And so there are a ton of opportunities for merchandising along those activities or interests.
 Companies are just maybe starting to scratch the surface of that, but it’s a great opportunity that I’d like to see develop further.

-Want to learn more about travelers’ preferences for upsells and cross-sells?
+Want to learn more about travelers’ preferences for upsells and cross-sells or about travel personalization?
 Rheem will join Monetate VP of Marketing Blair Lyon on May 8 to share the results of this research in a free webinar, The Traveler’s Appetite for Ancillary Products.
 Some of the topics that will be covered: